An intricate quantum statistical effect and the foundation of quantum mechanics: The time-ordered causal macroscopic dynamics

 It includes all possible phases between different components and all unmeasurable individual low frequency photons etc.~.

-The full initial and final quantum states allows one single macroscopic path.
-We now replace the initial and final quantum state by Macroscopic States.
-In purely classical physics there would be again one pathway from the initial to the hopefully fitting final state.
-The concept is that if the life time of the universe is extremely long the underlying QM allows for many pathways consistent with macroscopic initial and final states yielding a situation depicted in figure~9.
+As said the full initial and final quantum states allows one single macroscopic path.
+What happens if one replaces the initial and final quantum state by Macroscopic States?
+Quantum decisions are often encoded in relative phases.
+With choices available the underlying QM now allows for many pathways consistent with the ,,macroscopic'' initial and final states yielding a situation depicted in the figure~10.